Roof Replacement Cost

 This will necessitate scaffolding and additional skip hire, and additional precautions to ensure everything is completed following building regulations, which will increase the time it takes your contractors to complete and the price you'll have to pay to have it done.

-A roofing contractor may involve scaffolding to be erected depending on the layout of your property, which can cost up to £1,000 on a large family house.
+A roofing contractor may involve scaffolding to be erected depending on the layout of your property, which can cost between £5,350 and £6,250 for a standard semi-detached house.

 What's Involved in Fitting a Roof?

-The process of installing a new roof will begin with a thorough examination of the existing roof and determining which items will be used or re-used.
-The installers will then order new materials and deliver them to the job site, along with a skip for disposing of all waste material.
+• The process of installing a new roof will begin with a thorough examination of the existing roof, and determining which items will be used or reused.
+The installers will then order new materials and deliver them to the job site, along with a skip for disposing of all waste material, and scaffolding.

-The roof timbers and tile laths are exposed as slates and tiles are passed down.
-Finally, the laths are removed, revealing the main structure.
+• The roof timbers and tile laths will then be exposed as slates and tiles are passed down.
+Finally, the laths will be removed, revealing the main structure.

-The timbers are now covered with a breathable felt layer layered from the bottom of the roof up.
+• The timbers are will be covered with a breathable felt layer layered from the bottom of the roof up.
 This allows any moisture or rain that has penetrated the roof due to a broken tile to fall down the roof and into the gutter.
-It functions as a second shield.
-As there are no tiles on the roof, the roof is watertight.

-Tile battens are secured in place with galvanised nails of the appropriate gauge based on the size and type of tile.
-These are what make up the 'rows' of tiles.
-These must be properly spaced to allow for a proper crossover of each tile or slate.
+• Tile battens will then be secured in place with galvanised nails of the appropriate gauge based on the size and type of tile.
+These are what make up the 'rows' of tiles, and must be properly spaced to allow for a proper crossover of each tile or slate.

-The roof tiles or slates have now been installed on the battens.
+• The roof tiles or slates will then be installed on the battens.
 Concrete tiles only need to be fixed at regular intervals, whereas slates without hanging nibs must be fixed with individual nails.
-Any tiles in contact with valleys or roof windows are cut to size.
+Any tiles in contact with valleys or roof windows will be cut to size.

 Can I Install a New Roof Myself?